khizrmalikk/template-core/GALAXY_CONFIGURATION.md

 # 🌌 Galaxy Configuration Guide

+This guide focuses on configuring the `galaxy.config.ts` file.
+For a comprehensive guide on building and integrating Core vs Feature apps, see the [Galaxy Architecture Guide](./GALAXY_ARCHITECTURE_GUIDE.md).

 This template adapts its behavior based on the `type` field in `galaxy.config.ts`.
 Here's how to configure it for different use cases.

 ## 🎯 Core App Configuration